rezasamian/PLC-Tank-Level-Control-System-TIA-Portal-Factory-I-O/README.md

 Push-button logic to start and stop the tank operation cycle

-🚨 Emergency Stop (E-Stop)
+🚨 Emergency Discharge

-Immediately disables all outputs

-System requires safe reset before restarting
+Immediately discharge tank.
+Both start and stop lights flashing and opens discharge valve.
+By pressing it again system back to normal condition.

-Tank Filling Control
+💧 Tank Filling Control

 Filling valve controlled using an analog setpoint (circular potentiometer)

 Adjustable inflow rate

- Tank Discharge Control
+🌊 Tank Discharge Control

 Discharge valve controlled using a second analog setpoint

 Adjustable outflow rate

-Level Monitoring Sensors
+📏Level Monitoring Sensors

-Low-Level Sensor – Prevents tank from running dry

-High-Level Sensor – Prevents overflow
+Automatic set if the height is lower 50 or over 250

 📊 Tank Volume Indication

-Digital output representation of tank volume status
+Digital output representation of tank volume

 Provides visual feedback of the water level inside the tank